Nuffield Benefaction for the Advancement of Medicine

 6. The Secretary of the Medical Sciences Board shall act as secretary of the committee.

-7. The Director of Finance and Secretary of the Chest shall, on the requisition of the committee or in accordance with the provisions of this decree, as the case may be, make payments out of the income of the trust fund in accordance with the estimates prepared by the committee and passed by the trustees, except that capital expenditure may be met out of the capital of the trust fund if provisions for its repayment out of the income of the trust fund is made to the satisfaction of the Director of Finance and Secretary of the Chest.
+7. The Chief Financial Officer and Secretary of the Chest shall, on the requisition of the committee or in accordance with the provisions of this decree, as the case may be, make payments out of the income of the trust fund in accordance with the estimates prepared by the committee and passed by the trustees, except that capital expenditure may be met out of the capital of the trust fund if provisions for its repayment out of the income of the trust fund is made to the satisfaction of the Chief Financial Officer and Secretary of the Chest.

 8. Any of the clauses of this decree may be modified by a further decree, and this decree or any further decree may be modified and/or replaced in whole or in part by a statute, if in the case of a modification the trustees have first certified in writing to the Vice-Chancellor that the proposed modification is not inconsistent with the terms of the deed referred to in clause 1 (1) above.